gutierrezmannix/gutierrezmannix.github.io/Experience.md

 Sociology (Cum Laude) University of Texas at Brownsville (2013)

 #### Teaching
-Please refer to Teaching Tab for Teaching Experience
+Please refer to Teaching Tab

 ### ACADEMIC CONFERENCES
 Please see CV tab